MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/dcount-aggfunction.md

 |       3|     0.28|2<sup>17</sup>|
 |       4|      0.2|2<sup>18</sup>|

+Note: the "entry count" column is the number of 1-byte counters in the HLL implementation.

-The algorithm includes some provisions for doing a perfect count (zero error) if the set cardinality is small enough -- 1000 values when the accuracy level is `1`, and 8000 values if the accuracy level is `2`.
+The algorithm includes some provisions for doing a perfect count (zero error) if the set cardinality is small enough (1000 values when the accuracy level is `1`, and 8000 values if the accuracy level is `2`).

-The error bound above is in itself probabilistic, not a theoretical bound.
+The error bound is probabilistic, not a theoretical bound.
 The value is the standard deviation of error distribution (the sigma), and 99.7% of the estimations will have a relative error of under 3 times sigma.

-The following depicts the probability distribution function of the relative estimation error (in percents) for all supported accuracy settings:
+The following depicts the probability distribution function of the relative estimation error (in percentages) for all supported accuracy settings:

 ![alt text](./images/aggregations/hll-error-distribution.png "hll-error-distribution")

-Last, the "entry count" column above is the number of 1-byte counters in the HLL implementation.